xytis/GURPS/Campaigns/Ravnica/01_1_neirius_lab.md

 is a wailing spirit.
 It does not speak properly, but it manages to show the path to Orzhov church by appearing on general direction of the church.

+# Scene 2: Matilda's Shade

+Large house with courtyard and a huge oak in the back.

+Jack and Mary.
+Told about the church.